ahussain-ai/Sentiment-Analysis-Using-Incremental-Learning/README.md

 ## Incremental Learning Sentiment Analysis
 This project demonstrates an approach to sentiment analysis using incremental learning.
-The focus is on processing a large dataset of Amazon reviews and building a sentiment classification model using Support Vector Machines (SVM) with word embeddings.
+The focus is on processing a large dataset of Amazon reviews and building a sentiment classification model using Support Vector Machines (SVM) and performing incremental learning using SGD classifiers with word embeddings.

-###Table of Contents
+### Table of Contents
 1. Introduction
 2. Dataset
 3. Word Embeddings